Inside Passage Wildlife - Humpback Whales | ||||

 The camera boat got in very close to the pod during the underwater net building by the whale pod.
 We stayed a safe distance behind, and definitely outside the 100 yard limit.

 The whale pod moved from one small shoreline indentation to another, apparently using the contours of the shore itself to help them corral the fish.
 We watched mesmerized as the pod circled below the surface, blowing continuous streams of bubbles rising to the surface that confused the fish within the circle.
 As the whales tightened the circle of bubbles, they would then swim straight up through the inside, with their huge mouths wide open, gulping in hundreds, possibly thousands of fish as they headed for the surface.
 They’d all rise out of the water at the same time, mouths still agape, and you could clearly see the ventral grooves spread open to expel the huge amount of water they were taking in as they rose.
 They’d crash sideways to the water’s surface, and the water seemed to be roiling with these huge beasts thrashing around.
+Within moments, the water’s surface was calm again and we’d them motor along behind the camera boats to the next shoreline indentation.
+There the scene would repeat – and it went for at least five iterations.

 The waters are calm, but with the remote control helicopter hovering overhead we know something’s about to happen.